weto91/kindle-cover-fixer/README.md

 - Fix your missing ebook covers in your Kindle library

 ## How to run the app
-- You can download the last release from: https://github.com/weto91/kindle-cover-fixer/releases
+- You can download the last release from: https://github.com/weto91/kindle-cover-fixer/releases/latest
 - There is a setup file that can be used as normal application in your windows computer (This application is compatible from Windows 7 to the last Windows version)

 ## How to use the application
 - The first thing to do is transfer the books from our caliber library to the Kindle device
-- We disconnect the device and wait for it to load the complete library
+- Disconnect the device and wait for it to load the complete library
-- With the Kindle device connected to the internet, we wait for the following image to appear as the cover image of our ebooks
+- With the Kindle device connected to the internet, wait for the following image to appear as the cover image of our ebooks

 ![Generic thumbnail](https://raw.githubusercontent.com/weto91/kindle-cover-fixer/main/thumbnail_generic.jpg)

+- Connect the device to the Windows PC
 - Open the application
 - Click on "Select" button and select the Calibre library folder on your HDD (It is normally in the Documents/Calibre library folder)
-- After a few seconds, the complete list of books in the library will appear
+- After a few seconds, the complete list of books in the library will appear in the blank square of the application
 - Click on "Generate covers" button
 - When the progress is complete, a new window will appear allowing you to open the output directory with the corrected covers.
+    - If you click on OK. the EXPORTED directory will open.
+This directory contains all the covers with their respective special names.
+- A new button will now have appeared to the left of the "Generate covers" button.
+If you press it while the Kindle Scribe is connected to the PC, the application will automatically transfer all the covers to the correct directory.
-- Now, you just have to copy all the corrected covers to the /system/thumbnails directory of your Kindle
+- Now, you can disconnect the Kindle Scribe from your computer.
+The library on your Kindle have the covers fixed!

 ## Modify the application yourself
 You can modify the application as you want.
 This is the IDE that i use: